 Time Limits Apply to Alabama Workers’ Compensation

-Speak with a Member of Our Huntsville Workers’ Compensation Team
+Work with a Member of Our Huntsville Workers’ Compensation Team

-If you suffered an on-the-job injury and now cannot get workers’ compensation benefits or have had your claim denied, we may be able to examine your case and help you understand the legal options available to you.
+If you suffered an on-the-job injury and now cannot get workers’ compensation benefits or have had your claim denied, we can examine your case and help you understand the legal options available to you.

 to find a Morris Bart office near you.